tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 Let's say you've been running a website in production for like a year until there's a nasty hardware crash on you server.
 Now all your files are lost.
 Luckily for you you did things right and had your `uploads/` directory and database backup somewhere in the cloud.

 The next step will be to re-install WordPress using the database and media backup.
 Then re-install the 20 plugins you had on that website.
 In one year, plugins evolve (and it's good), but your theme, or some of your features might not be compatible with WooCommerce `v3.5`.
-It might result of a broken website.
+It might result of a **broken website**.

 Another example is when you're working as a team on a project, without reproducible builds you will end up with the frontend person working with WordPress 5.1.1 while the developer still has version 4.9.10 and won't be able to reproduce the bug you have with that setup.